Sadly, when you all come back here in 50 years, we'll be doing this tour by helicopter

 "Sadly, when you all come back here in 50 years, we'll be doing this tour by helicopter."

-Ecologist 'New Voices' Travel blogger Robbie Trevelyan has just graduated from Bristol University with an MSc in Geology with a special emphasis on environmental issues such a climate change and anthropogenic forcing.
+Ecologist 'New Voices' Travel blogger Robert Trevelyan has just graduated from Bristol University with an MSc in Geology with a special emphasis on environmental issues such a climate change and anthropogenic forcing.
 He is planning a career as an environmental journalist.